AndrewNeo82/smoking-guns/README.md

 ## Deployment
 The site was deployed to github pages.
 The steps to depoloy were as follows.

-* It was nescessary for me to create a second branch before it would allow me to deploy which i named "Master" as I was unable to deploy from "main"
 * In the Github repository navigate to the settings tab.
 * From the source section drop-down menu, select the Master Branch.